Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Approves the account to transfer the specified token on behalf of the caller.", "",
+    "Approves the account to transfer the specified token on behalf of the caller.", "",
-    " On success a `Approval` event is emitted.",
+    "On success a `Approval` event is emitted.",
     "",
-    " # Errors",
+    "# Errors",
     "",
-    " Returns `SelfApprove` error if it is self approve.", "",
+    "Returns `SelfApprove` error if it is self approve.", "",
-    " Returns `NotApproved` error if caller is not owner of `id`."
+    "Returns `NotApproved` error if caller is not owner of `id`."
   ],
   "mutates": true,
   "name": [
-    "PSP30",
+    "PSP34",
     "approve"
   ],
   "payable": false,